Fannie Mae to sell $500 mln bills on Wednesday

-April 9 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $500 million of benchmark bills on Wednesday, April 11.
+March 5 (Reuters) - Fannie Mae, the largest U.S. home funding company, on Monday said it plans to sell $500 million of benchmark bills on Wednesday, March 7.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.